Conferences and Meetings at Coed y Brenin Forest Park

 Please always follow any instructions onsite and make sure you follow any temporary diversion signs in place.

-The Coed y Brenin Forest Park Visitor Centre and Café is open seven days per week, throughout the year (except Christmas Day and Boxing Day).
+The Coed y Brenin Forest Park Visitor Centre and Café is open seven days per week, throughout the year (except Christmas Day, Boxing Day and New Year's Day).

 Saturday and Sunday 9.00am to 5.00pm

-The ranger service is available seven days per week, throughout the year (except Christmas Day and Boxing Day) from 9.30am to 4.30pm.
+The visitor information desk is available seven days per week, throughout the year (except Christmas Day, Boxing Day and New Year's Day) during the gift shop opening hours of 10am - 4pm.

 Tel: 01341 440728